Islam Will Overtake Christianity As The World’s Top Religion By 2070: Pew Report

-The study also concluded that migration with create a surge in the Muslim population of Europe and America.
+The study also concluded that migration will create a surge in the Muslim population of Europe and America.

 The study by the Washington, D.C.-based Pew Research Center projects that Islam’s share of the world’s population will catch up with and overtake Christianity’s share in 2070.
 Both religions will have an equal percentage share of the global population at 32 percent each in 2070 before Islam overtakes Christianity.